OpenAddressesUK/theodolite/app/views/static/main.md

 Or do you want to get involved by submitting an address?

-It’s as simple as entering it below.
+It’s as simple as entering it below, in any format.

 <%= include 'submission_form' %>